janwendt/scrapy-toolbox/README.md

   - response_body
 - Error Processing with request reconstruction
 - DatabasePipeline for SQLAlchemy
+- Mail Notification when an Exception occurs (HTTP Errors (404, 502, ...) are excluded and only stored in the Database)
+- Automatic GitHub Issue creation when an Exception occurs (HTTP Errors (404, 502, ...) are excluded and only stored in the Database)

 Requisites:
 -----------

 * Environment variable "PRODUCTION" for Produciton Mode for instance in your Dockerfile
-* The ErrorSavingMiddleware defines a errback Callback for your Requests.
+* The ErrorSavingMiddleware defines an errback Callback for your Requests.
 If you want to make use of this Feature do not define any errback.

 Installation
 ------------